 In fact, when they walk through our doors, they won’t be refugees anymore.
 They’ll be coders, designers, and freelancers.
 That’s why we launched WorkWell outside the refugee camps.
 This tech innovation hub isn’t about their past.
 It’s about their future.

 Painters have been busy at WorkWell.
 Electricians, plumbers, and network installers, too.
 What was once a disused beauty salon has been transformed into classrooms and coworking spaces.
 The furniture was made by local craftsmen, an investment in the local economy—it’s been moved into place and now forms a space saturated with creativity.

 While tradesmen readied WorkWell’s physical space, we met with potential students.
 Application sessions were held at the Syrian camp, giving us a chance to gauge each applicant’s skill and language levels.

-We finalized curriculum for our first session, and made sure that we had teachers like our friend Allen in place, ready to invest in students.
+We finalized the curriculum for our first session and made sure that we had teachers like our friend Allen in place, ready to invest in students.